UBC-STAT/stat-301/docs/syllabus-page.md

 #### Exams

-All the exams will be open-book.
-You can use whatever (<em>but not whoever</em>) you want.
-You **are not allowed** to communicate with another person during the exams.
-For all the exams, the platform used will be Canvas.
+All the exams will be on Canvas with lockdown browser.
+You will be able to have some printed handouts and summaries.
+You **are not allowed** to access any webpage or files in your computer or other electronic devices.

 The types of questions can vary: reasoning, multiple-choice, multiple-answer, dropdown, true or false.
-Although most questions will be about the content, you can expect a few coding questions.
+Although most questions will be about the content, you can expect a few simple coding questions.
 That being said, the coding question will not be overly complicated, and we will only check your familiarity with the main functions and packages we use in the course.
 We **are not** trying to test your memory!!!
 Please don't spend energy trying to memorize everything.
 If you had done the worksheets and tutorial, this should not be a problem for you.

-- **Midterms:** two 45-minute mid-terms will be administered at the start of the lecture in Weeks 5 and 9 (or Weeks 3 and 5 in Summer Terms).
-The first midterm will cover (roughly) Weeks 1 to 4 (i.e., Worksheets/Tutorials 1, 2, 3, and 4, plus the readings).
-The second midterm will focus (roughly) on Weeks 6, 7, and 8 (i.e., Worksheets/Tutorials 5, 6, 7, and 8, plus the readings), however, the content is cumulative as the concepts are dependent.
-Note that part of the material covered may be excluded in specific midterms.
-The instructors will give and post more precise information before each exam.
+- **Midterm:** administered during the full lecture of Week 8.
+The midterm will cover Worksheets/Tutorials 1-5 and 7, plus the readings.

 - **Final Exam:** The final exam will be a two-hour exam and it will cover the material of the **entire course**.
+However, more emphasis will be given to the second part of the course (i.e., Worksheets/Tutorials 9-10 and 12-13).
 Notwithstanding the grading weights presented above, <em>students must pass the final exam</em> to pass the course.

 ### Policies